karolpiekarski/tresconnect/wp-content/plugins/webp-converter-for-media/readme.txt

 - **The plugin does not change image URLs, so there are no problems with saving the HTML code of website to the cache and time of its generation does not increase.** It does not matter if the image display as an `img` HTML tag or you use `background-image`.
 It works always!
 - The name of the loaded image does not contain the WebP extension.
 Only the source of the loaded file changes to a WebP file.
 As a result, you always have one URL to a file.
 Regardless of whether the browser supports WebP or not.
 - Image URLs are modified using the module `mod_rewrite` on the server, i.e. the same, and thanks to this we can use friendly links in WordPress.
 Additionally, the MIME type of the sent file is modified to `image/webp`.
+- When you try to save the image to disk *(e.g. by clicking Save as...)* the original image will be saved.
+WebP is only used for browser loading.
 - The final result is that your users download less than half of the data, and the website itself loads faster!

 #### WebP images are the future!